Configuring Workloads

 - Remote nodes are online (check with

-). - Central node is running (
+mesh node info). - Central node is running (

-mesh system start
+mesh system startexecuted).

 Commands and edits run from the central node’s console.